-Some people are convinced that applying cryptography to their product or service solves all problems regarding security and privacy.
-Of course, this isn’t the case as shown in this article.
+Some people are convinced that applying cryptography to their product or service solves all security and privacy problems.
+Of course, this isn’t the case, as shown in this article.

 Always stay in the loop!